dcernst/dcernst.github.io/resources/free-and-open-source-textbooks.md

   * [Abstract Algebra: Theory and Applications](http://abstract.ups.edu/index.html) by [Tom Judson](http://faculty.sfasu.edu/judsontw/) (Stephen F. Austin University).
   * [Elementary Abstract Algebra: Examples and Applications](http://sl2x.aimath.org/book/aafmt/) by Justin Hill (Temple College) and Chris Thron (Texas A\&M University-Central Texas) with contributions from others.
 The text is designed for students who are planning to become secondary-school teachers.
 The authors particularly emphasize material that has relevance to high school math, as well as practical applications.
 Much of the content is derived from the Judson book mentioned above.
   * [Essential Group Theory](http://bookboon.com/en/textbooks/mathematics/essential-group-theory) by [Michael Batty](http://www.mendeley.com/profiles/michael-batty/) (University of Durham).
+  * [Rings with Inquiry](https://ringswithinquiry.org/) by Michael Janssen (Dordt University) and Melissa Lindsey (University of Wisconsin-Madison).
+The goal of this book is to explore the idea of factorization from an abstract perspective.
   * [Group Theory: Birdtracks, Lie’s, and Exceptional Groups](http://www.cns.gatech.edu/GroupTheory/index.html) by [Predrag Cvitanović](https://www.physics.gatech.edu/user/predrag-cvitanovic) (Georgia Tech).

 ### Real Analysis